Word Counter for Resumes

 When Not to Use This Tool

-Recent Graduates
+Recent graduates

 Frequently Asked Questions

-- Is a one-page or two-page resume better?
+- When is a two-page resume acceptable?

 Resume Limits & Benchmarks